avani17101/avani17101.github.io/_pages/about.md

 I take inspiration from human learning to build autonomous systems.
 My research aim is to build efficient (both sample-efficient and generalizable), interpretable, and aligned autonomous systems.
 I want to solve problems to make this world a better place for everyone and advance human understanding and knowledge.
 To this end, I look to contribute to the development of transparent, interpretable, and safe AI to ensure we move towards a harmonious future.

-I look to contribute to this beatiful world in the best ways I can.
+I aim to contribute to this beatiful world in the best ways I can.
 Apart from work, I am a fitness freak and try to do regular gym.
 In my free time, you would find me reading philosophy, scientific studies, and watching documentaries/series.
 I get "in the zone" or flow state while jotting new research ideas, performing kathak (in my room currently :p), and while drawing and painting.

 Here is my CV if you need one: